KostasValeckas/PyLongslit/docs/identify.rst

 **This step is by far the most time-consuming for the user, as a fair amount of user work is needed.
-Expect this to be challenging at first, if you have not tried this type of routine before.**
+Expect this to be challenging at first, if you have not tried this type of routine before.
+Feel free to re-use the** :ref:`already made tables <tested_instruments>`.

 For this procedure, you will need to acquire a calbrated arc lamp spectrum for your instrument (these will also differ for every different disperser used for